Running an online store is not easy. You need to take note of many things before you even get to the point where you generate revenue.

 Once you’ve generated enough buzz and awareness of your brand, you can move on to the next stage of the sales funnel.

-Offer a weekly newsletter, discounts or free resources like eBooks in exchange for email addresses.
+Offer a weekly newsletter, discounts, or free resources like eBooks in exchange for email addresses.

-Therefore, you need to use compelling calls to action that engage the customer, encouraging them to click.
+You need to use compelling calls to action that engage the customer, encouraging them to click.

 For example, instead of “Register”, you can say “Get Your Free Gift Now”.

 Additionally, you need to make the CTA button stand out from all other features on the page to catch the reader’s attention.
 When they click the CTA, they can enter their email address to claim the gift.

-Your customer might take a while to be sold on your product, but you can still hook them with a powerful email marketing strategy.
+It might take a while for customers to buy your product.
+But you can still hook them with a powerful email marketing strategy.
 This includes newsletters, a list of best-selling products, new products, and any discounts and offers.

 The point here is not to be too salesy in your emails.
 That can be very annoying, and you might risk several customers unsubscribing from your email list.

-You can gather information about your customers’ activity on your site.
+You can gather information about your customer's activity on your site.
 When customers visit your eCommerce store, they leave a mark.

-Keep in mind that all your customers are at different stages in their decision making.
+Keep in mind that all your customers are at different stages in their decision-making.
 Some visit your store and buy something on their first visit.

-On the other hand, some like your products but haven’t yet made a firm decision.
+Some like your products but haven’t yet made a firm decision.
 Others might be browsing through the store; they like your products and might come back for them.